RaphTronic/folding_utility_knife/README.md

 Fusion 360 CAD, STEP and 3D printing files (Bambu Lab P1S) for the folding utility knife / box cutter described in this post: https://raphtronic.blogspot.com/2025/10/diy-folding-utility-knife-futik-v1-3d.html

 Comes in 2 versions: Basic or with Inlays.

-It can be printed in place, depending on filament type / printer.
 See details and instructions in the post above.

 Feel free to copy / remix / publish / whatever.